Lifestyle Survey Privacy Notice

 Under Dentsu’s Chief Information Security Officer, there is a group-wide security function tasked with understanding security threats.
 Policies have been implemented to help keep your personal data secure.
 These policies are aligned to applicable regulations and industry standards including ISO27001 and NIST and are applicable to all parts of Dentsu.

-We do not knowingly ask children aged 14 or under to participate in Surveys (except in India Thailand and Israel where we may ask individuals above the age of 12).
-Where children aged 15 years or over participate in a survey, the market research company administering the Survey will seek consent for their participation from a parent/guardian subject to local applicable laws.
+We do not knowingly ask children who are aged under 16 or (if greater) under the age of majority to participate in Surveys.
+Where children aged 15 years or under (or where the minimum age is greater) participate in a survey, the market research company administering the Survey will seek consent for their participation from a parent/guardian subject to local applicable laws.
 If you have any concerns about your child’s privacy in relation to our services, or if you believe that your child may have provided personal data via the Survey without you first giving your consent, please contact us at dpo@dentsu.com.

 9.)
 Your rights